danielmaartens/span_challenge_nodejs/README.md

 ```

 #### Manual Execution
-If you rather setup up manually then follow these steps.
+If you rather setup up manually then follow these steps from the project `root`.

 \* REQUIRED